 Question: How do I find a good coach?
 What questions should I ask?
 Answer

 First, the coach should have a minimum of 5 years of practical franchising experience PRIOR to becoming a consultant.

 Second, ask to see their bio.
 The consultant should have a proven track record of success in franchising and in related activities.

 Third, Google their name.
 If it is a common name, Google the name along with the word ‘Franchise’.
 You should be able to find a lot of information on the consultant this way.
 By the way, the website that the consultant sets up to promote themselves does not count as information – that’s marketing.

 Once you know that the person has the experience base to add value to your investigation, you need to make sure you like the person.
 Do you think the person will always have your best interest in mind?
 Can you speak openly and honestly with each other?
 Do you trust them?

-The service that a franchise consultant provides should be completely free to the prospective franchisee.
-A franchise consultant is similar to an executive recruiter or a buyer agent in a real estate transaction.
+The service that a franchise coach provides should be completely free to the prospective franchisee.
+A franchise coach is similar to an executive recruiter or a buyer agent in a real estate transaction.
 They receive financial compensation from the ‘seller’ only if they are successful.
 The seller, in this case a franchisor, shares part of the franchise fee with the franchise consultant if a new franchise relationship is formed.
 There should be no cost, or obligation, to the prospective franchisee.
-In short, the Franchise Consultant only gets paid if they are able to find the right business for the right person.
+In short, the Franchise Coach only gets paid if they are able to find the right business for the right person.

 Question: Any helpful advice for new franchisees to help them succeed?
 Answer